-Virtual Reality for Manufacturing: A Game-Changer for Productivity
+Virtual Reality for Manufacturing: Use Cases for Productivity

-Virtual reality technology is already changing how manufacturers work, but managing XR technology at scale remains challenging.
+Virtual reality technology is already changing how manufacturers work, but managing VR and XR technology at scale remains challenging.

 Challenges of VR in Manufacturing